milesp20/intel_nuc_led/README.md

 # RHEL
 make dkms-rpm

-# Install generated RPM from the folder specified in the output using system package manager
+# Install generated DEB/RPM from the folder specified in the output using system package manager
 ```

 ## Usage